 Gunter stared.
 A scene in slow motion played out on the mezzanine floor.
 A barrel teetered.
 It tipped.
 And then it toppled over the edge.

 ‘Watch out!’
-Johann said, his vocal reflexes delayed by the shock.
+Johann cried, his vocal reflexes delayed by the shock.

 The barrel hurtled down.
 Gunter woke from his brain freeze.
 Still in slow motion, the barrel cartwheeled in the air towards him.
 Frame by frame.
 Gunter’s short life flashed before his mind’s eye.